muhme/joomla-branches-tester/README.md

   This script takes care of this and you can reinstall Joomla Patch Tester without any problems.

 :fairy: The good fairy waves her magic wand and says:
-  "When in doubt, it's wiser to use `create.sh` to ensure a clean installation.
+  "When in doubt, it's wiser to use `scripts/create` to ensure a clean installation.
   With a sprinkle of stardust, you can specify the desired database variant, and if you're only installing one Joomla version, it will be done in the blink of an eye."